thisisbrad/code_exercises/workshops/git-workflow/README.md

 git branch -d killMe

 make a branch and delete it.

-show that differeent branches are a new timeline add files to new bracnh and go back to main and show the file isnt there
+make commit and show the changes git diff show that differeent branches are a new timeline add files to new branch and go back to main and show the file isnt there

 git checkout - -> last branch

+add changes to remote repo
-git diff
+git fetch origin
-git merge abort
+git merge origin/main
+add antoher change and do git pull

 pre commit makes a temporerty file out of the config uses that then deletes it